Anirudh58/Anirudh58.github.io/_pages/projects.md

 > ### INTERACTIVE TWITTER BOT DETECTION THROUGH NETWORK GRAPH ANALYSIS (2023)

-- <small> In this work, we are implementing an interactive method for detecting Twitter bots that combines network graph analysis with expert human input.
-We use the [Twibot-20](https://github.com/BunsenFeng/TwiBot-20) and [Twibot-22](https://github.com/LuoUndergradXJTU/TwiBot-22) datasets to train a graph embedding model and then perform hierarchical clustering on the graph embeddings to identify clusters of accounts with similar behavior.
-The user can then select a cluster of accounts and the system will display the accounts in the cluster along with their account characteristics.
-The user can then select individual accounts to view the profile and make a decision on whether the account is a bot or not.
-This information gets fed back to the system to improve the accuracy of the bot detection system. </small>
+- <small> In this study, we have developed an interactive approach to identify and annotate Twitter bots, which integrates natural language processing (NLP) models, network graph analysis, and expert human judgment.
+We employ the [Twibot-20](https://github.com/BunsenFeng/TwiBot-20) and [Twibot-22](https://github.com/LuoUndergradXJTU/TwiBot-22) datasets to train a graph embedding model, subsequently executing hierarchical clustering on the resulting graph embeddings to discern clusters of accounts exhibiting similar behavior.
+Simultaneously, an NLP model generates bot likelihood scores for each account based on their tweet content. </small>

-- <small> Here is a screenshot of the interactive bot detection system in action.  </small>
+- <small> The following illustrates our interactive bot detection system at work.
+Initially, the system retrieves unlabeled clusters from an SQLite database.
+Users can choose a cluster, upon which the system presents the accounts within the chosen cluster and their respective characteristics via a t-SNE visualization.
+Users can then examine individual accounts to review profiles, additional information, and our pre-calculated NLP-based bot likelihood scores.
+This enables users to make well-informed decisions regarding the account's bot status, with the feedback subsequently enhancing the bot detection system's precision. </small>

 [ ![](/assets/images/tbd.png) ](/assets/images/tbd.png)

-- <small> This is a work in progress.
-Check out the [proposal](https://github.com/womackj1/twitter-bot-detection/blob/main/docs/proposal.pdf) for more information.
+- <small> Check out the [proposal](https://github.com/womackj1/twitter-bot-detection/blob/main/docs/proposal.pdf) for more information.
 Our end goal is to deploy this interactive bot detection system on a web app and show that our system is more accurate and faster than existing bot detection systems. </small>

 > ### GLUCOWISE - A DIABETES PREDICTION WEBAPP (2023)